c-o-pr/ddrescue-helper/README.md

 - [ ] XXX Encrypted drives not considered
 - [ ] XXX -u works for device with intact accessible partition volume metadata but drive errors on metadata may cause a lockup before processing.
 Cover this in the usage notes

-## TODOs Robustness
+## TODOS ROBUSTNESS

 - [ ] XXX Option handling is bone-headed, refactor
 - [ ] XXX is_device() (actual) needs to be distinguished from is /dev
-- [ ] XXX CHECK FOR EXISTING MATCHING MAP CAN'T DETECT source V. destination reversal or ambiguity.
+- [ ] XXX CHECK FOR EXISTING MATCHING MAP CAN'T DETECT source v. destination reversal or ambiguity.
 - [ ] XXX The -Z zap read test relies on dd exit status.
 Better to inspect the block read for contents?
 - [ ] ADD Regression test suite
 - [ ] ADD A metadata side store for source / dest paths as these can't easily be parsed out of the map file due to ambiguous whitespace